 There is also a chance of the vehicle catching on fire in a high impact accident.
 As a result, those in the car may suffer serious burns before they can be safely removed from the car.

-A personal injury law firm can represent automobile, motorcycle and bicycle riders and pedestrians struck by vehicles in serious injury cases.
+A personal injury law firm can represent automobiles, motorcycle, and bicycle riders and pedestrians struck by vehicles in serious injury cases.
 All drivers must be held accountable if they drive negligently and violate the rights of other drivers and/or pedestrians.
-Motorcycles and bicycles are two types of vehicles that are particularly vulnerable in collisions.
+Motorcycles and bicycles are two types of vehicles that are particularly vulnerable to collisions.
 Over the past 10 years, the number of motorcycle fatalities has continued to rise in California.
 2008 saw the highest number of fatalities since 1990 with 517 motorcycle riders being killed on the state’s roadways.

 To increase the dangers to motorcycle riders, most motorists do not pay attention to motorcyclists on the road.
 Other driver behaviors that threaten motorcycle rider safety include:

 When an accident happens, whether it is the motorcyclist’s fault or the driver’s, the bike rider is going to suffer more painful injuries than the auto driver every time.
 It is estimated that 80precentprecent of all motorcycle accidents result in serious injury or death to the motorcycle rider.

 Just as motorists have a legal duty to operate their vehicles in a safe manner, motorcycle riders have the same duty to exercise ordinary care and operate their bikes safely.
 Motorcycle riders also have a heightened duty to look out for other motorists and potentially dangerous conditions.
 However, even if motorcycle riders faithfully follow all of the rules of the road, it does no good if motorists do not do the same.
 In California, lane sharing or lane splitting is legal and permitted but exposes the motorcyclist to an increased risk of being in an accident.